tenshi98/power_engine/LIBS_js/docxtemplater/docs/source/faq.rst

 My document is corrupted, what should I do ?
 --------------------------------------------

 If you are inserting multiple images inside a loop, it is possible that word cannot handle the docPr attributes correctly.
-You can try to add the following code in your constructor.
+You can try to add the following code before instantiating the Docxtemplater instance.

 .. code-block:: javascript

-    const myModule = {
+    const fixDocPrCorruptionModule = {
         set(options) {
             if (options.Lexer) {
                 this.Lexer = options.Lexer;